subasio/Aviv-QA-Web-Technical-Test/README.md

 ## Set up
   - Install Node.js and set path.
-  - Set the **ENCRYPTION_KEY** as your system environment variable with the value of `RGJ3j4moAdemMYuFlc9d5NcBp1RB8GRy` (**DISCLAIMER** - this is just for this demo testing purposes, never ever under any circumstances share your private keys publicly!!!)
+  - Set the **ENCRYPTION_KEY** as your system environment variable with the value of `RGJ3j4moAdemMYuFlc9d5NcBp1RB8GRy`\
+  (**DISCLAIMER - this is just for this demo testing purposes, never ever under any circumstances share your private keys publicly!!!**)
   - Clone respective repository or download zip.
-  - Acquire the newest `cf_clearance` cookie from browser's dev tools then go to your project directory from powershell or terminal and hit the following commandand to encrypt it: `npm run encrypt -- "<paste cf_clearance cookie value here>"` and then paste the encrypted value in a file here: `./src/test-set-up.ts` under `CF_CLEARANCE => default`
+  - Acquire the newest `cf_clearance` cookie from browser's dev tools then go to your project directory from powershell or terminal and run the following command to encrypt it: `npm run encrypt -- "<paste cf_clearance cookie value here>"` and then paste the encrypted value in a file here: `./src/test-set-up.ts` under `CF_CLEARANCE => default`

 **IMPORTANT NOTE:**\
   If you don't want to mess with separate browser installation just run the `npx playwright install` command in terminal which will then install majority of the playwright browsers needed for testing purposes.

 ## Running tests
-  Go to your project directory from powershell or terminal and hit following commands:
+  Go to your project directory from powershell or terminal and run following commands:
   * `npm i` (to install all the required dependencies)
   * `npm test` (default will run on chromium browser)
   * `npm test:firefox` (will run on firefox browser)